-Navigating the NYC Short-Term Rental Ban: The Benefits of 30+ Day Rentals
+Navigating the NYC Short-Term Rental Ban in 2026: The Benefits of 30+ Day Rentals

 The city of New York is a popular destination for both tourists and business travelers, and as a result, the short-term vacation rentals market has grown rapidly in recent years.
 However, this growth has led to concerns about the impact of short-term rentals (STR) on the city's housing market and its residents.
-To address these concerns, the city has recently imposed a ban on short-term rentals, making it illegal for property owners to rent out their apartments for stays of less than 30 days.
+In response to these concerns, the city imposed a ban on short-term rentals in 2023, making it illegal for property owners to rent out their apartments for stays of less than 30 days.

 Despite the ban on short-term rentals, property owners in NYC still have the option of offering 30+ day rentals.
-However, it's important to understand the rules and regulations surrounding the ban set by municipalities and to ensure that you are in compliance with all local laws.
+However, it's important to understand the rules and regulations surrounding the ban set by municipalities and to comply with all local laws.
 It would be wise to stay away from fines as the city continues to crackdown on illegal short term rental properties.

 State law and city regulations are clear: Home rentals of fewer than 30 days are not permitted unless the permanent resident or homeowner is present.
 Short-term rentals are only allowed if the host remains in the same unit as guests, and no more than two guests are permitted.